jerakia/jerakia/doc/policy.md

 ## Lookups ##

 Lookup blocks define where and how to source the data.
+At a minmum a lookup block must specify a `datasource` to pass the request to.
+Data sources can optionally take a hash of arguments.